tongnianw/tongnianw.github.io/_pages/about.md

 ====
 Hello, there!
 My name is Tongnian Wang.
 I am a final-year Ph.D. student in the Department of Information Systems and Cyber Security at the University of Texas at San Antonio.

-I conduct multidisciplinary research at the intersection of artificial intelligence (AI), data science, and healthcare, where I develop responsible and trustworthy AI solutions that enhance clinical decision-making, support patient care, and improve health outcomes through innovation.
-My work leverages cutting-edge methods such as large language models (LLMs), deep learning, machine learning, and natural language processing.
-Ultimately, my goal is to advance AI technologies that are not only powerful, but also trustworthy, context-aware, and capable of meaningfully improving patient outcomes.
+I conduct multidisciplinary research at the intersection of artificial intelligence (AI), data science, and healthcare information systems, where I develop responsible and trustworthy AI solutions that enhance clinical decision-making, strengthen healthcare delivery, and improve patient outcomes.
+My work leverages cutting-edge technologies such as large language models (LLMs), deep learning, machine learning, and natural language processing.
+Ultimately, my goal is to ensure AI innovations translate into better care and healthier lives.

 📝 Selected Publications
 ------